jbr36/EAM7Routine/README.md

 ## Synopsis

 This is an implementation of EAM7 Ni(100)/H for the interaction of a single H atom with a Ni(100).
-It is part of a comparison study with an improved Embedded Atom Potential.
+It is part of a comparison study with an improved Embedded Atom Method (EAM) potential.
 Literature:

 M. S. Daw and M. I. Baskes, Phys.
 Rev. B 29, 6443 (1984)